McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/6_Practical_Virtual_Exp_diffraction/README.md

 Edit the `PSD_monitor_rad.comp` component with a text editor of your choice, e.g. gedit.
 - Change the occurences of `restore_neutron` into `restore_xray`.
 - Change the occurence of `RESTORE_NEUTRON(INDEX_CURRENT_COMP, x, y, z, vx, vy, vz, t, sx, sy, sz, p);` into `RESTORE_XRAY(INDEX_CURRENT_COMP, x, y, z, kx, ky, kz, phi, t, Ex, Ey, Ez, p);`.
 - Add this monitor to the XRD model at the same location as the `detector2`.
+You may use the example suggested in the header of the `PSD_monitor_rad.comp`, but with more r-bins `nr`, say 500.

-:runner: Re-run at E0=15 keV (make sure `directbeam=0` as it keeps the previous value).
+:runner: Re-run at E0=15 keV (make sure to revert to `directbeam=0` as it keeps the previous value).
 Plot results again.
 You should get a nice diffractogram.

 :question:
 - why do diffraction rings appear with a hat-shape ?